-Of the many avenues open to digital marketing and customer communications, newsletters are the bedrock of forging and maintaining a solid relationship.
-A staple of Customer Relationship Management (CRM) long before digital marketing and the acronym it represents came along, newsletters are the bread and butter of consumer B-to-C, and are essential for B-to-B outreach.
+Of the many approaches available for digital marketing and customer communications, email newsletters are the bedrock of forging and maintaining a solid relationship.
+A staple of Customer Relationship Management (CRM) long before digital marketing and the acronym it represents came along, newsletters were and are the bread and butter of consumer B2C, and are essential for B2B outreach.

-As soon as the internet broke onto the scene, text only emails quickly became a mainstay of digital content.
-Text emails saw brief improvement when the ability to include file attachments — a format that persists today, and the most likely path of malware infection — was enabled.
+When the internet first arrived, text only emails quickly became a mainstay of digital content.
+Those first text emails saw brief improvement when the ability to include file attachments — a format that persists today, and the most likely path of malware infection — was enabled.
 But it wasn’t until the web spread its wings that newsletter formats escaped constraint to printed flyers, 11×17 brochure sheets, and one color grainy reproductions.

 As web site ownership grew, HTML formatting enabled communicators to offer vastly upscaled documents containing crisp graphics and multi-page copy content.
 Broadband, remote hosting of graphics, and HTML styling were the game changers that combined to transform how we communicate.

-Which brings us to possibly the worst thing that could happen—a broken link to the images set to display.
-In the HTML above, each blue square with a question mark is saying out loud there’s nothing to see here, move along.
+Which brings us to possibly the worst thing that could happen — a broken link to the images that should display.
+In the HTML formatted image above, each blue square with a question mark is a server address that’s failed.
 Also missing: the <ALT> alternate text tag content that describes what’s displayed, essential for accessibility by visually impaired users and very helpful for those times when the image can’t be found and an explanation is needed.

-It takes only a second to discover that, by and large, the message most likely originated from Constant Contact, and to then realize that the problem for marketeers using the popular service based on the need to deliver basic formatted HTML only to have their best efforts delivered with images missing is chronic.
-What’s worse, the failure to display is probably unknown to the client.
+It takes only a second to discover that, by and large, the message most likely originated from Constant Contact, and to then realize that the problem for marketeers using the popular service for delivering formatted HTML only to have their best creative efforts delivered with images missing is chronic.
+What’s worse, the failure to display is probably unknown to the sender.